 2 1/4″ Wood Trim (equaling 106″ in length, plus a little extra)

 Pin Nails + Hammer

 Various Tiles (I used these four : Square White Marble, Wheat Square Frosted Glass Tile, Similar Green Subway Tile, Diamond White + Green Marble)

 Gloves + Mask

-How do I add wooden trim to my Coffee Table?
+How to add wooden trim to a Coffee Table

 Then, using your miter saw cut the short sides to that exact measurement and cut the longer sides their length, PLUS the width of two of your trim pieces.
 Doing this, will ensure that you can cover your end cuts for a more seamless look.

 If you know how to do angled cuts at the joints, you can do that too.

 Once your trim is cut, add wood glue and clamp your pieces to the coffee table top.
 I found even with the wood glue, I needed just a little more stability.
 So I added a few small pin nails on each end of the trim.